 VII.
-ASSESSMENT EVALUATION
+Assessment Evaluation

-ssessment, as an institutional process, also needs to be evaluated to ensure that it remains dynamic and effective.
-To this end, Southeastern's institutional assessment plan, which was written in 1994, has been revised five times, with the most recent revisions being completed in 2017.
+Assessment, as an institutional process, also needs to be evaluated to ensure that it remains dynamic and effective.
+To this end, Southeastern's institutional assessment plan, which was written in 1994, has been revised six times, with the most recent revisions being completed in 2024.
 With each revision, the plan has become more meaningful and effective.
 This most recent review and revision was led by the Assessment Team, with input from the Assessment Committee, who received input from their respective divisions and departments.
-During the fall semester, the A-Team met to review the 2006 Institutional Assessment Plan.
-Areas for updating and revision were noted.
-The plan was then revised and shared with the larger Assessment Committee to give them an opportunity to review, share with faculty and staff members, and provide feedback for any further revisions.
-With those additional revisions made, the document was finalized and provided to the A-Team for a final review at the end of the fall 2012 semester.
-It will then be presented to Board of Trustees during the spring 2013 semester.
+Through this process we have developed updated forms, assessment rotations, and an annual assessment report highlighting assessment activities from college departments from the previous academic year.

-Another aspect of assessment evaluation is the peer review process in which the Assessment Committee engages as it annually reviews one-third of all assessment plans prepared and submitted by the divisions and departments.
+Another aspect of assessment evaluation is the peer review process in which the Assessment Committee engages as it annually reviews assessment plans prepared and submitted by the divisions and departments.
 This process is modeled after the five-year program review cycle.
-This peer review process is described in the previous section, as well as in the Assessment Process and Procedures Manual, which can be found on the assessment website.
+This peer review process is described in the previous section and in the Assessment Process and Procedures Manual, which is on the assessment website.
+A graphic of our current assessment cycle is included below:

 VIII.
-CONCLUSION
+Conclusion